Hrabi80/real-time-project-management/README.md

 ## Description

-An real time project management application using NestJs and typeORM
+A real-time project management application using NestJS and TypeORM.
 ## Prerequisites

 Before you begin, ensure you have met the following requirements: